 You can now step through your codebase using the options in the PHP Debug dialogue in atom!

-There are keyboard shortcuts for php-debug which you can view from atom’s settings:
+There are keyboard shortcuts for php-debug which you can view in atom’s settings.

 Examining code state

 When your code has stopped on a breakpoint the “Content” pane in the php-debug drawer in atom will show all of the loaded variables.
 Each object will have an arrow next to it showing that it can be expanded.

 Using Step over, Step in, Step out will allow you to step through your code as it executes and you can see the Context changing in the pane below.

 I want to briefly mention the “Continue” button; this tells XDebug to allow your code to continue and it will stop on the next breakpoint you have set.
 If you only have one breakpoint set clicking continue would allow your code to fully execute without stopping.